Pixelrobin/fec-database/README.md

     * [Skeleton CSS library](http://getskeleton.com/) used and modified under open-source MIT license.
 Copyright (c) 2011-2014 Dave Gamache.
     * [moment.js library](https://momentjs.com/) Used under open-source MIT license.
 Copyright (c) JS Foundation and other contributors.
     * [JQuery library](https://jquery.com/) Used under modified open-source MIT license.
 Click [here](https://github.com/jquery/jquery/blob/master/LICENSE.txt) for more information.
 Copyright JS Foundation and other contributors.
+    * There are other libraries that are used by these libraries to function.
+For copyright information about their specific dependencies, please refer to their individual copyright notices and repositories for more information.